-Subject English Literature Paper 2, Modern Texts and Poetry Length of exam 2 hours 15 minutes Specific equipment required 2 decent black pens No texts allowed in the exam
+Subject English Literature Paper 2, Modern Texts and Poetry Length of exam 2 hours 15 minutes Specific equipment required 2 decent black pens - No texts allowed in the exam

 Topic Specific Area Tick when revised Modern novel The main characters and their roles within the book.
 Learn three quotations for each character.
 Modern novel The main themes and an incident from the text where we see this theme displayed clearly.
 Learn a quotation for each theme.
 Modern novel Make sure you have revised four key incidents from the story which are significant moments.
 Learn a quote for each incident.
 Modern novel Openings and Endings.
 These are always important moments in a text - make sure you are totally secure about how the opening and the ending are linked and what effect they have on reader.
 Response to the story.
 Modern novel The messages and ideas of the author.
 Why did he/she write the book?
 What aspect of the story particularly interested the author?
 Where in the text can we evidence these key ideas?
 Modern novel Context - what was going on in the world when the story was written?
 Did this affect the way the author wrote the book?
 What other important ideas about humanity or society does the novel or play explore?
 Poetry Poems which present ideas about conflict - you need to revise these and learn as many quotations as you can.
-Key Poems to revise: War Photographer + 4 quotations Exposure + 4 quotations Bayonet Charge + 4 quotations Kamikaze + 4 quotations Charge of the Light Brigade + 4 quotations Remains + 4 quotations Poppies + 4 quotations reveals, SPECIF verse, stanza, e setting, journey, mpact, effect, depicts, portrays, explores, examines, conveys, connotes, FICALLY through metaphor, simile, image, powerful phrase, rhythm, pace, njambment, caesura, end-stopped lines, voice, tone, mood, image, scene, opening, ending, context. as, on the other hand, likewise, both.
+Key Poems to revise: My Last Duchess + 4 quotations Ozymandias + 4 quotations London + 4 quotations Checking Out Me History + 4 quotations Tissue + 4 quotations The Prelude + 4 quotations reveals, SPECIF volta, pace, vers scene, setting, jo mpact, effect, depicts, portrays, explores, examines, conveys, connotes, FICALLY through metaphor, simile, imagery, powerful phrase, rhythm, se, stanza, enjambment, caesura, symbolism, voice, tone, mood, image, purney, opening, ending, context.

 Your modern text needs to be re-read - dip into it at various points.
 Your poetry anthology contains the annotated poems you need to learn for the exam.

 Your exercise book contains all your notes and work on the set modern text.

-Online Resources: Mr Bruff, Stacey Reay, BBC Bitesize, Oaklands Facebook English
+Online Resources: Mr Bruff, Stacey Reay, BBC Bitesize, Get Revising, Quizlet.